According to a recent analysis, President Donald Trump has been mentioned in the Epstein files more times than God is mentioned in the Bible.

 "To be clear, the claims are unfounded and false, and if they have a shred of credibility, they certainly would have been weaponized against President Trump already."

-Most recently, the Trump administration released documents that were previously withheld, containing allegations against the president.
+Most recently, the Trump administration released documents that were previously withheld, containing unsubstantiated allegations against the president.

 The FBI had no further contact with the woman, meanwhile the DOJ said the files had been mistakenly withheld after being 'incorrectly coded as duplicative'.

-The White House described the allegations as having 'zero credible evidence' adding they were 'from a sadly disturbed woman who has an extensive criminal history'.
+Of the allegations, The White House described them as having 'zero credible evidence' adding they were 'from a sadly disturbed woman who has an extensive criminal history'.

 Trump has always denied any wrongdoing in relation to Epstein and any sexual misconduct allegations.